 - Strength: The ability of the sand allows the sand particles to stick to each other.

-The sand casting method is a metal casting process that utilizes a non-reusable sand mold to form different shapes of metal products.
-It is one of the best-budgeted options for average complex metal casting shapes.
+The sand casting method is one of the best-budgeted options for average complex metal casting shapes.
 The sand casting method will be best if your application does not require highly high-precision metal parts.
-If you need a large casting production quantity, choosing sand casting won’t be a good idea.
-In these cases, permanent molds for die-casting would be the best choice.
+Read more on what sand casting service Dawang Casting can provide for your project today!